-March, April and May is a spring season in Bhutan with various plant and flowers blossoming in fields, valleys and mountain tops.
-June, July and August is monsoon.
-The moisture laden wind from Bay of Bengal and lowland areas from southern foothills of the country drop rains on the center valleys.
-The northern Himalayan mountain chains facing these heavy winds acts a natural shield or the wind-ward side.
+June, July, and August is the rainy season.
+The moisture-laden wind from the Bay of Bengal and lowland areas from the southern foothills of the country drop rains on the center valleys.
+The northern Himalayan mountain chains facing these heavy winds act as a natural shield or the windward side.
 At this time of the year, although it is a little wet, western Bhutan tour covering Thimphu, Paro, Punakha, and Wangdue is still doable.
 These places only receive light rainfall and at low intervals which do not hamper the tours.

 So when to visit Bhutan?

-Although Bhutan can be all year round destinations because each season has their own charm, beauty and experience.
-Southern and Eastern Bhutan has to be avoided during the summer/monsoon months starting from mid-June till August.
+Bhutan is a year-round destination with each season having its own charm, beauty, and experience.
+However, southern, central and eastern Bhutan has to be avoided during the summer/monsoon months starting from mid-June till August.
 The last leg of monsoon stretches till mid-September however, trips are still ran as the rainfall is comparatively less.
 Western Bhutan can be toured all year round.
 Avoid high altitude treks during the winter months of December, January, and February but low altitude winter treks still operational.
-Some may argue that monsoon is not good for treks in Bhutan but as a experienced outfitter, we suggest that if you can manage some rains, it’s the best time to see alpine flowers in blossom.
-You will be overwhelmed by the abundance of wild flowers on trails.
+Some may argue that the monsoon is not good for treks in Bhutan but as an experienced outfitter, we suggest that if you can manage some rains, it is the best time to see alpine flowers in blossom.
+You will be overwhelmed by the abundance of wildflowers on trails.

 FOLLOW US ON

 Get top travel tips, the coolest new videos & Giveaways Straight to your inbox.